-If you feel the counselling isn’t going well and you want to bring our arrangement to an end, you’re free to do so.
+If you feel your counselling isn’t going well and you would like to end your sessions, you’re free to do so at any point.
 I’ll support you in whatever you want to do.
-I certainly won’t keep you in a counselling session when you don’t want to be there.
-Sometimes, it’s a good idea to see a session through to the end to understand what’s causing you that difficulty.
+Sometimes it is helpful to see a session through to the end to understand and also to safely manage the end of your counselling.

 Your appointment starts from the agreed time of your session for 50 minutes.
 If you’re late, unfortunately, I can’t extend your session.
 If you’re running late, it’s still worth coming, but you’ll still be charged for the full session.

 If you don’t come to the session you’ve booked and/or don’t cancel before the agreed notice period, you’ll still be charged the full session fee.
 If you cancel within the notice period we agreed, there’ll be no charge for the session.